What is a debt consolidation home loan?

 - On time credit card and personal loan repayments for the past 3 months.

 - No missed repayments with the bank that you are applying with.

 - A strong financial position so that you have the ability to repay the loan.

 - A stable employment history.

 - A good credit history.

 - You need to prove that you will stay in control of your debts in the future.

-Lenders will be concerned if you are living beyond your means or are experiencing financial hardship from which you will not recover.
+In contrast, if it wasn’t caused by such an event, lenders will be concerned that you are living beyond your means or are experiencing financial hardship from which you will not recover.